buildpacks/rfcs/text/0000-offline-buildpackages.md

 }
 ```

-These three label let us determine
+These two label let us determine
 - set of all assets that could be used by a buildpackage
+    - this is the list of all `asset` entries in any buildpack `io.buildpacks.assets.layers`
 - the set of assets that are currently included in a buildpackage
+    - listed in `io.buildpacks.asset.images`
 - set of assets that may be used by an individual buildpack.
-- set of assets provided by some predefined images.
+    - in the `asset` map under a buildpack `id` and `version` combination of `io.buildpacks.assets.layers`
-- possible locations to fetch assets from
+- locations to fetch assets may be from
+    - this info is included as the `uri` entry in each entry of the `assets` array in `io.buildpacks.assets.layers`

 To keep our metadata consistent we also propose adding the `assets` array to the `io.buildpacks.buildpackage.metadata` label.